Install IssueCapture in Next.js

 )

-- You should see the floating bug report button
+- Open the page — you should see the floating Report Issue button

 Troubleshooting